chnm/apiary/README.md

 Response:

 A JSON array of objects.
-Each object is an endpoint for the API, with citations for the sources used and a URL for sample data from that endpoint.
+Each object is an endpoint for the API, with a sample URL for that endpoint.

 ## Compiling